-DMARC means "Domain-based Message Authentication, Reporting and Conformance" and is a validation system that aims to detect email spoofing and give spam a hard time.
-It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver, that sends out the emails matches the domain specified in the email address of the From: field and that neither email nor attachments got modified on the way.
+DMARC means "Domain-based Message Authentication, Reporting and Conformance" and is a validation system that aims to detect email spoofing (emails with a forged sender address) and to give spam a hard time.
+It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver that sends out the emails, matches the domain specified in the email address of the 'From:' field and that neither email nor attachments have been modified on the way.

-The DMARC specification was published 2013 and it wasn't until mid 2015 when most of big email providers like Gmail or Yahoo implemented the dmarc policy for receiving emails.
+The DMARC specification was published in 2013 and it wasn't until mid 2015 that most big email providers like Gmail or Yahoo implemented the DMARC policy for receiving emails.

-If the mailserver isn't allowed to handle emails of the domain www.mycampaignsite.com and tries to send an email from firstname.lastname@example.org to email@example.com - the receiving mailserver of some-evil.gov will detect it as spam and if it does its work right, it won't place the email in the inbox.
+If the sending email server isn't allowed to handle emails of the domain www.mycampaignsite.com and tries to send an email from firstname.lastname@example.org to email@example.com - the receiving email server of some-evil.gov will detect it as spam and if working correctly, it won't place the email in the inbox.

-How does an DMARC complying email protest work?
+How does a DMARC complying email protest work?

-To get the email setup to work correctly we get a subdomain for your campaignion installation.
-If you use a custom domain and not <yourcampaign>.campainion.org, we need a subdomain from your custom one with specific DNS settings, you'll get from us.
-The domain mostly will be supporter.<yourdomain.org>.
-Now our mailserver is the official mail server for supporter.<yourdomain.org> and hence emails from it will be DMARC compliant.
+To get the email setup to work correctly, we get a subdomain such as subdomain.your-ngo-domain.org for your Campaignion installation, with specific DNS settings which you get from us.
+Now, our email server is the official email server for this specific subdomain - subdomain.your-ngo-domain.org (but not for your-ngo-domain.org) - and hence, emails from it using this subdomain will be DMARC compliant.

 Why are the supporter email addresses weird?

-Since we can't get a subdomain for every emailprovider (something like campaignion.gmail.com) we aren't able to send DMARC complying emails from the real supporter email addresses.
-That's why we make an email address for every supporter with the authenticated domain, that sends the protest email.
-If the target writes an answer to this created email address, our server matches it to the real one and your supporter will receive it.
+Since we can't use this subdomain solution for your supporters (e.g. for supporters with email accounts at Google we won't get a subdomain of the type campaignion.gmail.com from Google), we aren't able to send DMARC complying emails if we use the real supporter email addresses.
+That's why we generate a new email address for every supporter using your Campaignion subdomain, and this generated address is used as the sender for the protest email.
+Now if the target writes an answer to this generated email address, our server receives it, looks up the real supporter address and forwards it to the real address and your supporter will receive it.

 Let's go through this with an example:

 Consider a supporter called Susan Mayer, who has a private email address of firstname.lastname@example.org.
-She participates at an email protest and our mail server sends an email to the protest target with "email@example.com" written in the "From:" field.
+She participates in an email protest and our mail server sends an email to the protest target with "email@example.com" written in the "From:" field.
 Now the target mail server receives the mail and reads the "From:" field.
-According to this field, the mail should be comming from a Google Mail server.
-But it doesn't, the mail was sent from the mail server of supporter.<yourdomain.org>.
+According to this field, the mail should be coming from a Google Mail server.
+But it doesn't, as the mail was sent from the mail server of subdomain.your-ngo-domain.org.
 Because this is not allowed according to the DMARC standard, the target server discards the mail as junk.

 How does Campaignion solve this problem?

-We generate a new "From:" address like susan.mayer.HASHNUMBER@supporter.<yourdomain.org> and send the protest mail with this address in the "From:" field.
-Now the target mail server sees a match between the sending mail server and the "From:" address and accepts the mail.
+We generate a new FROM address like susan.mayer.HASHNUMBER@subdomain.your-ngo-domain.org and send the protest mail with this address in the 'From:' field.
+Now the target mail server sees a match between the sending mail server and the FROM address and accepts the mail.